Aquarium Medications and Treatments Part 1 | How They Work & Use

 Many organic treatments such as Melafix can last for years past their expiration dates (I used some Melafix that was two years past its date with positive and measured results).

-These “dates” are in part made by regulations (often under false assumptions) as well as companies that manufacture these products who know that when you discard a medication you will likely purchase a replacement.
+These “dates” are in part made by regulations (often under false assumptions) as well as companies which manufacture these products who know when you discard a medication, you will likely purchase a replacement.

 Gram Negative/ Gram Positive Bacteria